metosin/spec-tools/README.md

 ## Dynamic conforming

-Spec-tools loans from the awesome [Schema](https://github.com/plumatic/schema) by separating specs ("what") from conformers ("how").
+Spec-tools loans from the awesome [Schema](https://github.com/plumatic/schema) by separating specs (what) from conformers (how).
 The Spec Records contains a dynamical conformer, which can be instructed at runtime to select a suitable conforming function for the given type.
 Same specs can conform differently, e.g. when sending data over JSON vs Transit.

 By default, Specs conform is a no-op.
 Binding a dynamic var `spec-tools.core/*conformers*` with a function of `spec/type => spec-conformer` will cause the Spec to be conformed at runtime with the selected conformer.